OpenTTD/grfcodec/README.txt

 Known Issues:
 - An Action 6 modifying any checked sprite can cause erroneous sanity messages.
-  Status: Medium priority, probably hard to do correctly.
+  Status: Low priority, hard to do correctly.
   Workaround: use the @@USEID2 and @@USESET commands to supress incorrect
     messages.
 - @@VERSIONCHECK does not put its second action 9 in the correct place.